theFong/PowerNotify/README.md

 Push SMS notifications for critical events on Google Calendar

+### How

 Create event on Google calendar with "#PowerNotify" in title/summary and "1xxxxxxxxxx" (11 digit phone number) in location of event.
-Send personalized messages by adding a description to the Google event.
+Send a personalized message instead of title/summary by adding a description to the Google event.

-### Deploy
+### Build

 Install Dependencies
 `pip install -r requirements.txt`